Improve performance with a filer

 You can speed up the performance of your network just by installing a NAS, in certain circumstances, this tip suggests.

 Got a SAN/NAS tip of your own?
 Why not send it in?
+We'll post it on our site, and we'll enter you in our tips contest for some neat prizes.

 A NAS installation can significantly increase network performance in organizations that have large files, especially if the NAS is combined with a segmented network.
 This strategy is commonly used by companies such as architectural firms and design offices where individual work groups need frequent access to large files that are seldom accessed from outside the work group.